EliLillyCo/pytest-wdl/README.md

 )
 ```

-In this example, the extra dependencies can be installed with `pip install pytest-cromwell[bam]`.
+In this example, the extra dependencies can be installed with `pip install pytest-wdl[bam]`.

 # TODO